Advert

 Masters Degree Description

-This programme will tackle the ‘big’ issues facing global decision-makers such as: war, terrorism, (in)security, environmental degradation, climate change, pandemics, poverty, and inequality.
+This programme will tackle the ‘big’ issues facing global decision-makers such as: war, terrorism, security, migration, environmental degradation, climate change, pandemics, poverty, and inequality.

 Entry Requirements